Candice1121/Mood-to-Color-FlaskApp/README.md

 1. `/`

-    The homepage is routed to the `index()` function, which returns the `index.html` with a list of 30 NBA teams rendered as choices of a dropdown menu.
+    The homepage is routed to the `index()` function, which returns the `index.html` with a text box for users to write their mood.

 ![index_page](./imgs/index.png)

-2. `/team`
+2. `/get-color`

-    The result page displays the result returned by the LLM to the user.
+    The result page displays the color suggestion and description.

 ![result_page](./imgs/result.png)